shaunmaharaj/ep-store/README.md

 Run Sanity Tests: `@sanity`<br/>

 *Maven Options:*
-* `-Dcucumber.options="--tags @smoketest"` - You can replace the tag to your own tag.
+* `-Dcucumber.options="--tags @smoketest"` - You can replace the tag with your own tag.
-* `-Dfailsafe.fork.count="1"` - This is the number of parallel tests at the same time.
+* `-Dfailsafe.fork.count="1"` - This is the number of parallel tests run at the same time.
 Default is 1 and can be changed to other values depending on number of TestsIT classes.
-* `-Premote -Dremote.web.driver.url="<REMOTE DRIVER IP>"` - The `remote` triggers tests to be executed using remote VM.
+* `-Premote -Dremote.web.driver.url="<REMOTE DRIVER IP>"` - The `remote` parameter triggers tests to be executed using a remote VM.
 The `remote.web.driver.url` specifies the URL of the remote VM. e.g. `http://<IP_ADDRESS>:4444/wd/hub`
     * Note: You have to have selenium grid setup in order to use this feature.
 Please refer to official documentation on Selenium Grid.

 **Running subset of tests:**
-* You can run a subset of tests by right clicking and run any one of TestsIT classes under `/selenium/src/test/java/com/elasticpath/cucumber/`
+* You can run a subset of tests in IntelliJ by right clicking and running any one of TestsIT classes under `/selenium/src/test/java/com/elasticpath/cucumber/`
 * You can create your own local runner class to run your own tagged tests.
 E.g. RunLocalTestsIT.java which runs your own tagged tests @local
     * Do not commit the local runner class and tags as they are only for your local testing purpose.